Preventing Learning Stagnation in PPO by Scaling to 1 Million Parallel Environments: Conclusion

 \section{Conclusion}

-While there are many causes of plateaus in RL, in this work we demonstrate that under-regularization is one reason behind learning stagnation in deep on-policy RL.
-By comparing PPO to stochastic optimization, we find that many of the pathologies in the former setting can occur in the latter setting if the outer step size is too large.
-However, this is easy to remedy, by either increasing the regularization (e.g., decreasing $\epsilon$ or increasing the proximal policy's COM in PPO-EWMA) or directly increasing the parallelization factor.
-Based on our insights, we recommend a simple approach to scaling PPO---keep the minibatch size fixed as the number of parallel environments is changed---which allows PPO to remain competitive with more complex methods, and reliably scale to more than 1M parallel environments.
-Finally, we demonstrate that, in a difficult and open-ended setting where current approaches are far from optimal, simply increasing the parallelization leads to performance increasing monotonically across orders of magnitudes more experience.
-While our work focuses on dense-reward tasks that provide a smooth optimization landscape, extending our analysis to sparse-reward tasks that pose hard exploration challenges is a promising next step.
-Furthermore, given that we have shown that poorly-chosen outer step sizes can cause learning stagnation, investigating adaptive step size methods would also be an exciting avenue for future research.
+While there are many causes of plateaus in RL, in this work we demonstrate that under-regularisation is one reason behind learning stagnation in deep on-policy algorithms.
+By comparing PPO to stochastic optimisation, we find that many of the pathologies in the latter setting can occur in the former setting if the outer step size is too large.
+However, this is easy to remedy, by either increasing the regularisation (e.g., decreasing $\epsilon$ or increasing the proximal policy's COM in PPO-EWMA) or directly increasing the parallelisation factor.
+Based on our insights, we recommend a simple approach to scaling PPO---keep the minibatch size fixed as the number of parallel environments is changed---which allows it to remain competitive with more complex methods, and reliably scale to more than 1M parallel environments.
+Finally, we demonstrate that, in a difficult and open-ended setting where current approaches are far from optimal, simply increasing the parallelisation leads to performance increasing monotonically across orders of magnitudes more experience.
 Ultimately, we hope our work is one step in the direction of designing RL algorithms that can predictably scale with additional compute, and continue to benefit from additional experience indefinitely.